 Eating for Healthy Eyes

-Your diet plays a crucial role in supporting the health of your eyes.
-Nutrients like vitamins, minerals, and antioxidants strengthen the retina, protect against free radicals, and enhance overall eye function.
-A proper diet for healthy eyes also lowers the risk of conditions like cataracts, macular degeneration, and dry eyes.
+What you eat plays a major role in the health of your eyes.
+Vitamins, minerals, and antioxidants strengthen the retina, protect against free radical damage, and enhance overall eye function.
+A well-planned eyesight diet also lowers the risk of cataracts, macular degeneration, and dry eyes.

 Key Nutrients for Perfect Eyesight